privacy-scaling-explorations/zk-kit.rust/README.md

 ### Conventional commits

 ZK-Kit uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).\
-Compliance with these rules is enforced with a pre-push git hook, which was set up when you ran `make setup`.
+Compliance with these rules is enforced with a `commit-msg` git hook, which was set up when you ran `make setup`.

 ### Testing